Cy Gavin: Work

 Later in 2016, Gavin was included in the group exhibition High Anxiety at the Rubell Family Collection in Miami, Florida.
 Gavin also held a six-month residency at the Rubell Foundation during this time.

 In 2017, Gavin moved his studio from New York City to upstate New York.

 Gavin's third solo exhibition, Devils Isle, opened in early 2018 in Paris, France at VNH Gallery.

-On March 3, 2019, Gavin Brown’s enterprise opened an exhibition of paintings by Cy Gavin.
-It was the artist’s first show with the gallery and was met with favorable reviews.
+On March 3, 2019, Gavin Brown's enterprise opened an exhibition of paintings by Cy Gavin.
+It was the artist's first show with the gallery and was met with favorable reviews.
 Poet and critic Shiv Kotecha wrote for Frieze Magazine, " Gavin has painted a suite of five rapturous landscapes that channel the cries of condemned and enslaved bodies under the domicile of empire.
-Like Gavin’s earlier works, which depict the black body in motion, these are ‘portraits’ of landscape, which is to say that they don’t depict their pastoral subjects – a thrashing waterfall, a brimming surf, a dark grotto – as much as they enact the scene of recognition on which portraiture is usually predicated."
+Like Gavin’s earlier works, which depict the black body in motion, these are ‘portraits’ of landscape, which is to say that they don't depict their pastoral subjects – a thrashing waterfall, a brimming surf, a dark grotto – as much as they enact the scene of recognition on which portraiture is usually predicated."

 On April 6, 2022, Cy Gavin has his work ‘untitled’ shown in the 2022 Whitney Biennial ‘ Quiet as it’s kept’ alongside sixty-three other artists at the Whitney Museum of American Art.
 The work is a painting that Gavin made during a lockdown.

+In 2023, Gavin gained representation with Gagosian Gallery, and he has since exhibited with the galleries in New York (2023), Beverly Hills (2024), Rome (2024), and Hong Kong (2025).

+Gavin's blue carpet was "front and center" at the Met Gala in 2025.